Yomguithereal/mnemonist/README.md

 * [Generalized Suffix Array](https://yomguithereal.github.io/mnemonist/generalized-suffix-array)
 * [Trie](https://yomguithereal.github.io/mnemonist/trie)

+Note that this list does not include a `Graph` data structure, whose implementation is usually far too complex for the scope of this library.

+However, we advise the reader to take a look at the [`graphology`](https://graphology.github.io/) library instead.

 ## Contribution

 Contributions are obviously welcome.
 Be sure to lint the code & add relevant unit tests.